Post-Offer Physical and Drug/Alcohol Screening

-All offers of employment are made by the Human Resources Department.
+All offers of employment are made by the University’s Human Resources Department.

-A post-offer physical and drug/alcohol screening will be scheduled with Occupational Health within 24 hours of the offer and acceptance of employment and follow the process as administered by Loyola University Chicago’s Human Resources for respective campus location.
-Extenuating circumstances will require approval by the Vice President of the area and Vice President of Human Resources.
-No individual may begin employment before the successful completion of the drug/alcohol screening.
-Failure to pass the physical and drug/alcohol screening will result in the withdrawal of the employment offer.
+A post-offer physical and/or drug screening for staff positions as specified should be scheduled within 48 hours of the acceptance of employment and follow the process as administered by Loyola University Chicago’s Human Resources for respective campus location.
+Extenuating circumstances will require approval by the Director, Human Resources.
+Failure to pass the physical or drug/alcohol screening will result in the withdrawal of the employment offer or termination of employment.

-Results of the physical examination and drug/alcohol screening will be communicated by Occupational Health to Human Resources by the authorized testing facility (drug screen vendor or Employee/Student Health for the Health Sciences Division).
-Human Resources will inform the individual of the results.
+Results of the physical examination and/or drug screening will be communicated to Human Resources by the authorized testing facility (drug screen vendor or Employee/Student Health for the Health Sciences Division).
+Human Resources will then inform the individual of the results.

 Notification of this policy will be made to applicants for employment through posting.